perandersson/OOGL/README.md

 ### Example 4: Texture Mapping ###

-This examples shows you how to use texture mapping to display a texture onto the screen using a quad vertex buffer.
+This examples shows you how to use texture mapping to display a texture onto the screen using a vertex- and index buffer.

 ![alt text](https://raw.githubusercontent.com/perandersson/POGL/master/example4_texturing/screenshot.png "Example 4")